 Various studies have shown that people who tap their feet reap the benefit of ensuring blood circulation in the arteries in their legs.
 Sitting still for too long exposes you to the risk of getting an arterial disease in your legs.
 We spend so much time sitting behind a desk and hardly get time to walk or exercise, fidgeting works as an exercise to improve blood flow.

 10. Binge-watching makes your body relax

 On your lazy day, you may decide to binge-watch the TV shows and comedies you never have time to watch anymore.
-People often get judged harshly for ‘wasting’ their time watching but what those who do the judging don’t know is that binging on a show is good for you.
+People often told to stop being lazy and get judged harshly for ‘wasting their time watching but what those who do the judging don’t know is that binging on a show is good for you.
 It helps you escape into the unreal world of movies and TV shows giving you a break away from all the stress of your daily life.

 Movies, especially comedies keep you entertained and help you stay relaxed allowing you to get rid of anxiety and stress.
 Laughter is said to be the best medicine, and it will have positive effects on your immunity, as well as reducing your risk of getting heart disease.
 The next time you feel like binge-watching all the seasons of Game of Thrones, go ahead.